anickle060193/deck_old/README.md

 Virtual Android Deck Application

+This app can be downloaded from the Google Play Store [here](https://play.google.com/store/apps/details?id=com.adamnickle.deck).

-The developmental website for the Deck application can be found at: https://anickle060193.github.io/deck
+The developmental website for the Deck application can be found [here](https://anickle060193.github.io/deck).

 ##Release Versions